-What's in your wallet?
-Find out more about common forms of payment in Iceland.
+Find out more about common forms of payment in Iceland

-VISA and MasterCard are the major credit cards in Iceland; both are serviced by all banks in Iceland.
+VISA and MasterCard are the major credit cards in Iceland.
+Both are serviced by all banks in the country.
 MasterCard is the agent for Diners Club and JCB.
-Please note that there might be a difference between the official currency exchange rate in Iceland and the exchange rate that the credit card companies use for transactions.

 Note for visitors from USA

-Cash advance services for cardholders is available as follows:
+Cash advance services for cardholders are available as follows:

-- VISA, MasterCard and Diners Club – at all banks and ATMs
+- Diners Club – at all banks and ATMs

 - JCB – at Kreditkort, Ármúli 28-30, 108 Reykjavík (tel: 550-1500)

 Apple Pay and Google Pay are widely accepted around the country.
 This is true in small shops and even at petrol stations outside the capital.